miladnasiri/Financial-AI-Agents-/README.md

 ## License

-This project is available under the MIT License - see the LICENSE file for details.
+This project is available under the MIT License.

 ## Author